-In Calhoun County, this sanctuary consists of over 898 acres and provides guests with more than two miles of walking trails.
-The sanctuary is dominated by the large 200-acre Big Marsh Lake which provides a rich habitat for over 200 bird species.
+In Bellevue, this sanctuary consists of over 898 acres and provides guests with more than two miles of walking trails.
+The sanctuary is dominated by the large 200-acre Big Marsh Lake, which provides a rich habitat for over 200 bird species.

 This unique sanctuary has over 1500 feet of Lake Michigan frontage on its 76 acres in Manistee County.
 The property was originally landscaped as an arboretum, and visitors can see a California Redwood, Ginko, Giant Sequoia and Sycamore while walking the 1.5 miles of trails.
 Additionally, the sanctuary provides a cozy Bed and Breakfast at which visitors can spend a night surrounded by a birdsong lullaby.